publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch47/schVII/m__us_usc_t10_s843.md

 ## § 843.
 Art.
 43. Statute of limitations

-    (a) A person charged with absence without leave or missing movement in time of war, with murder, rape or sexual assault, or rape or sexual assault of a child, or with any other offense punishable by death, may be tried and punished at any time without limitation.
+    (a) A person charged with absence without leave or missing movement in time of war, with murder, rape, or rape of a child, or with any other offense punishable by death, may be tried and punished at any time without limitation.

     (b)